kresnahendri/soralog/README.md

 # soralog

 Ecommerce catalog inspired by Sorabel.
-Frontend was built using ReactJS and Backend built by NodeJS.
+Frontend was built using ReactJS: (Styled components as syling tools, Redux as state management).
+Backend built by NodeJS (Apollo & Express as server provider, MongoDB as database). and use RxJS as async handler on both side (client & server).
 Communation that using is REST API and GraphQL.
 Below are the available features.

 **Web**